hisyammir/Syam-millis-program/README.md

 "# Syam-millis-program"
-This program is made to take advantage of mailing list () in executing a function.
+This program is made to take advantage of millis() in executing a function.

 millis(), on the other hand, is a function that returns the amount of milliseconds that have passed since program start.